 Get more information about careers in economics at the Career Center.

 The department offers several degree options that allow students to tailor their program to their interests.
 Students can choose to major in economics and can add a track in financial economics.
 Students wanting a blend of business and economics can choose the business administration major with a concentration in economics.
-Students can also choose combined majors in economics and political science or economics, geography and environmental planning.

 The department also offers a minor in economics for students who are interested in the field.